 DSIP Peptide and Sleep Cycle In Animals

-A study (8) was conducted on cats to examine the effects of DSIP on their sleep pattern.
-10 cats were divided into two groups, one was administered with control and the other with a single dose of DSIP, dependent on body weight.
-The peptide was administered into the lateral ventricle of the cats and was monitored for 8 hours.
-Results noted that there appeared to be a significant increase in total sleep and slow wave sleep (SWS) cycle following peptide administration.
+A study (8) was conducted on cats to examine the action of DSIP on their sleep pattern.
+10 cats were divided into two groups, one was delivered a control and the other with DSIP, dependent on body weight.
+The peptide was presented to the cats and was monitored for 8 hours.
+Results indicated that there appeared to be a significant increase in total sleep and slow wave sleep (SWS) cycle following the peptide.
 SWS is the third phase of the sleep cycle which is characterized by deep sleep with no non-rapid eye movement (NREM).
-The effects of DSIP appeared to be immediate as the amount of SWS sleep elevated within the first hour following administration.
+The action of DSIP appeared to be immediate as the amount of SWS sleep elevated within the first hour following presentation.
 This increase appeared to be maintained for 7 hours, and then decreased in the eighth hour.
-This result suggested there was a direct correlation between DSIP administration and deep, SWS sleep pattern.

-This study (15) was carried out on 6 healthy volunteers (4 males and 2 females) who were each administered body weight-dependent dosages of DSIP in the morning.
-All volunteers were under intensive observations throughout the study period.
-All volunteers reported feeling increased sleep pressure immediately after administration, with a 59% increased sleep within 2 hours of administration.
-There was a reduced percentage of stage 1 sleep (i.e. sleep onset) with more stage 3 sleep (i.e. deep sleep), thereby increasing sleep efficiency and supporting the hypothetical efficacy of the peptide.
+A clinical study (15) was carried out on six test subjects who were each presented body weight-dependent concentrations of DSIP in the morning.
+All subjects were under intensive observations throughout the study period.
+All subjects reported feeling increased sleep pressure immediately after peptide presentation, with a 59% increased sleep within two hours.
+There was a reported reduction in the percentage of stage 1 sleep (i.e. sleep onset) with more stage 3 sleep (i.e. deep sleep).

 DSIP Peptide and Endocrine Regulation

-In this study (9), rats were administered with DSIP to examine the effects of the peptide on the endocrine system.
-Within 30 minutes of administration, it was noted that the levels of luteinizing hormone (LH) appeared to be significantly elevated, whereas there was no perceived impact to the follicle stimulating hormone (FSH).
-Studies similar to this one have suggested that DSIP administration may lead to increased secretion of somatotropin hormones, and decreased levels of corticotropin hormones in the body.
-(7) These results indicate that DSIP may potentially act on the hypothalamus to regulate hormonal secretion and may possibly be used to treat and regulate the hormone deficiencies in humans.
-However, further studies are still ongoing to confirm the safety and efficacy of DSIP for human treatments.
+In this study (9), rats were presented with DSIP to examine the potential of the peptide on the endocrine system.
+Within 30 minutes, it was noted that the levels of luteinizing hormone (LH) appeared to be significantly elevated, whereas there was no perceived impact to the follicle stimulating hormone (FSH).
+Studies similar to this one have suggested that DSIP may lead to increased secretion of somatotropin hormones, and decreased levels of corticotropin hormones.
+(7) The researchers indicated that DSIP may potentially act on the hypothalamus to regulate hormonal secretion.

 DSIP Peptide and Stress

-The goal of this study (10) was to evaluate the effects of DSIP on stress hormones in the body.
+The goal of this study (10) was to evaluate the potential action of DSIP on stress hormones.
 This study was carried out on rats who were experimentally induced with stress by tying their tails in a special cage during night time.
 These stress experiments were conducted for 12 hours for five days.
-The rats were divided into 6 groups, where the control group was administered with placebo and the rest were administered with DSIP.
-The six groups included (i) control group, (ii) stress group, (iii) group administered with DSIP one hour before stress experiments, (iv) administered 24 hours before stress experiments, (v) administered one hour before the last stress experiment and (vi) administered 24 hours before the last stress experiment.
-The control group was administered with placebo, whereas the remaining rats were administered with DSIP at predetermined time intervals.
+The rats were divided into six groups, where the control group was presented with a placebo and the rest with DSIP.
+The six groups included (i) control group, (ii) stress group, (iii) group with DSIP one hour before stress experiments, (iv) DSIP 24 hours before stress experiments, (v) DSIP one hour before the last stress experiment and (vi) DSIP 24 hours before the last stress experiment.
+The control group was presented with placebo, whereas the remaining rats were presented with DSIP at predetermined time intervals.

-The results of the study observed that DSIP administration appeared to lead to elevated levels of endorphins and corticosterone hormones, which are stress reducing hormones, in the hypothalamus and plasma.
-The earlier the DSIP peptide was administered, the better were the effects appeared to be on reducing stress.
-This suggested that DSIP may trigger a cascade of processes in the system, inducing secretion of hormones and oligopeptides in the brain, which may thereby lead to better coping of stress.
+The results of the study observed that DSIP appeared to lead to elevated levels of endorphins and corticosterone hormones, which are considered by scientists to be stress reducing hormones, in the hypothalamus and plasma.
+The earlier the DSIP peptide was given, the better were the apparent action, as the peptide appeared to positively correlate to stress reduction.

 DSIP Peptide and Anti-Carcinogenic Properties

-A study (11) was conducted on 108 female rats who were equally divided into two groups, one that was administered with saline (control) and the other that was administered with DSIP.
-All the mice were administered with either saline or DSIP right from the age of 3 months until their natural deaths.
-Doses were administered for 5 consecutive days each month.
-The results of the study indicated that DSIP administration not appear to influence food intake, however it did apparently decrease the body weight of the mice.
+A study (11) was conducted on 108 female rats who were equally divided into two groups, one that was given saline (control) and the other with DSIP.
+All the mice were presented with either saline or DSIP right from the age of 3 months until their natural deaths.
+These compounds were given for 5 consecutive days each month.
+The results of the study indicated that DSIP not appear to influence food intake, however it did apparently decrease the weight of the mice.
 It appeared to decrease the chromosomal aberrations in the bone marrow by 23% and improve the life span by 24% compared to the control group.
-Moreover, DSIP also appeared to lead to 2.5-fold decrease of the tumor incidents, mainly in mice suffering from leukemia and mammary gland carcinomas.
-This was one of the first studies to support the theory that DSIP may exhibit geroprotective and anti-carcinogenic properties.
+Moreover, DSIP also appeared to lead to 2.5-fold decrease of the tumor incidents, mainly in mice with leukemia and mammary gland carcinomas.

 DSIP Peptide and Multivariate Properties

 Various other research studies are still ongoing to fully understand the scope of this peptide.
-DSIP, which was at first understood to only possess sleep inducing potential, has since shown a broad spectrum of possible properties and various studies have suggested its multivariate effects, including its effect on heart rate, blood pressure, body temperature regulation, and pain threshold modification.
+DSIP, which was at first understood to only possess sleep inducing potential, has since shown a broad spectrum of possible properties and various studies have suggested its multivariate actions, including on heart rate, blood pressure, body temperature regulation, and pain threshold modification.
 (12)

-In a study (13) conducted on children aged between 3 to 16 years, it was suggested that neurological impairment, specifically in the bioelectrical activity, induced by chemotherapy was reduced upon the administration of DSIP.
-In another study (14), it was seen that when DSIP was administered in patients suffering from opioid and alcohol dependence withdrawal symptoms, it appeared to ameliorate the withdrawal symptoms in almost 90% of these patients.
-In vitro studies (7) have indicated that DSIP may penetrate through the blood brain barrier in the nervous system and thereby induce many effects in the brain.
+In a clinical study (13) conducted on subjects aged between 3 to 16 years, it was suggested that neurological impairment, specifically in the bioelectrical activity, induced by chemotherapy was reduced upon presentation of DSIP.
+In another study (14), it was suggested that when DSIP was delivered to subjects suffering from opioid and alcohol dependence withdrawal symptoms, it appeared to ameliorate the withdrawal symptoms in almost 90% of these subjects.
+Additional studies (7) have indicated that DSIP may penetrate through the blood brain barrier in the nervous system and thereby induce many actions in the brain.
 There is a specific aminopeptidase enzyme that appears to act on the DSIP peptide, shortening its half-life to 15 minutes.
 Endogenous DSIP may have the ability to bind with larger proteins and form a complex, thereby protecting itself from enzymatic lysis and increasing its half-life.
-However, studies are still ongoing to determine which protein it binds with in order to exhibit these proposed multivariate effects in the body.
+However, studies are still ongoing to determine which protein it binds with in order to exhibit these proposed multivariate properties.

-A study (5) was conducted on rats aged 2 to 24 months to examine the mechanism of DSIP peptide in vivo.
+A study (5) was conducted on rats aged 2 to 24 months to examine the potential mechanism of DSIP peptide.
 Upon analysis, it was reported that DSIP may inhibit the levels of malonic dialdehyde in the rat tissues and plasma.
-Malonic dialdehyde is a byproduct of lipid peroxidation, and increased levels of malonic dialdehyde induce increased oxidative stress in the body.
-This result suggested that DSIP may prevent lipid peroxidation in the rat body, which in turn may execute antioxidant effects.
-DSIP may also stimulate the endogenous antioxidant system, influencing various enzymatic levels in the body.
-As organisms age, these antioxidant functions of the body decline, and therefore upon DSIP administration, these antioxidant levels may be elevated, exerting geroprotective effects.
+Malonic dialdehyde is a byproduct of lipid peroxidation, and increased levels of malonic dialdehyde typically induce increased oxidative stress in the body.
+This result suggested that DSIP may prevent lipid peroxidation in the rat, which in turn may execute antioxidant properties.
+DSIP may also stimulate the endogenous antioxidant system, influencing various enzymatic levels.

-A study (6) was carried out on male rats, the results of which suggested that DSIP administration led to the activation of neuronal activity in the brain cortex, hippocampus, and hypothalamus regions.
+A study (6) was carried out on male rats, the results of which suggested that DSIP may lead to the activation of neuronal activity in the brain cortex, hippocampus, and hypothalamus regions.
 Upon analysis, it was suggested that the neuronal activity in the brain stimulated by DSIP may be mediated via NMDA receptors found in the brain.
-Studies are still ongoing to determine the mode of action via which DSIP produces effects on the neurological system.
+Studies are still ongoing to determine the mode of action via which DSIP produces action on the neurological system.

 1. National Center for Biotechnology Information.
 “PubChem Compound Summary for CID 3623358, Emideltide;delta Sleep Inducing Peptide” PubChem, https://pubchem.ncbi.nlm.nih.gov/compound/3623358